pukerrr/ADS_Project2_ManhattanRentals/README.md

 + **Project summary**:
 This app provides a platform for people to search house rental based on their most care issues.
 We include safety, transportation, hospital, price, entertainment, restaurant and grocery.
 Users can pick 3 top prior features and we give recommendation according to the ranked priorities.

 On the Recommendation page, users can not only filter by house type and price range, but also choose 3 top preferences and their weights.
-The recommendation system will then show the top 20 most sutable houses.
+The recommendation system will then show the top 20 most suitable houses.
+Also, the dot map shows where the house is and save the trouble of searching them on Google map.

+On the Comparison page, users can choose whichever zip code they want, and see how good this area is in different features among all Manhattan regions by zip code.
+Our App also provides a price trend plot which not only shows the historical price, but also the predicted price trend in the next 12 months.
+This page allows you to compare the housing among the whole Manhattan and the price over time at the same time.

 + **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.